elves/elvish/README.md

 Elvish is a friendly and expressive shell for Linux, BSDs, macOS and Windows.
 It is already suitable for most daily interactive use, but it is neither complete nor stablized.
 Contributions are more than welcome!

-This README documents the development aspect of Elvish.
-Announcements, guides and references can be found on the [website](https://elv.sh).

 [![Build Status on Travis](https://img.shields.io/travis/elves/elvish.svg?logo=travis&label=linux%20%26%20macOS)](https://travis-ci.org/elves/elvish)
 [![Build status on AppVeyor](https://img.shields.io/appveyor/ci/xiaq/elvish.svg?logo=appveyor&label=windows)](https://ci.appveyor.com/project/xiaq/elvish)
 [![Build Status on VSTS](https://img.shields.io/vso/build/xiaq/13c48a6c-b2dc-472e-af6c-169bf448f8e6/1.svg?logo=tfs&label=macOS)](https://xiaq.visualstudio.com/elvish/_build)